maxmind/mod_maxminddb/README.md

     SetEnvIf MM_COUNTRY_CODE ^(RU|DE|FR) BlockCountry
     Deny from env=BlockCountry

+## Data Output Format ##

+All data is provided as strings bound to the specified Apache environment variable.
+Floating point numbers are provided to five digits after the decimal place.
+All integers types except 128-bit integers are provides as decimal.
+128-bit integers are returned as hexadecimal.
+Booleans are returned as "0" for false and "1" for true.

 ## Support ##

 Please report all issues with this code using the [GitHub issue tracker]